Assented to 2014-06-19

 (c) the Minister considers that the purpose of the program is substantially similar to the purpose of this Act.

-8 (1) Subject to the regulations, no interest is payable by a borrower on an apprentice loan for the interest-free period that is set out in the regulations.
+8 (1) Beginning on April 1, 2023, no interest is payable by a borrower on an apprentice loan.

 Marginal note:Deferral period